Baptistemontan/leptos_i18n/docs/book/src/declare/02_interpolation.md

 ## Use both

-You can mix both interpolated values and interpolated components:
+You can use both interpolated values and interpolated components together:

 ```json
 {